Skip to content

 Logos, eagle, and use guidance.

 For editorial use only.
-The NAR primary lockup is a dot-matrix double-headed eagle beside the wordmark — the dots represent individual Albanian Americans being counted, one by one.
+The NAR primary lockup is the Albanian double-headed eagle beside the Playfair Display wordmark, with a red UNITED STATES OF AMERICA subline keyed to the wordmark width.
 Use the full lockup wherever space permits.
-Use the isolated dot-eagle (square crop) for avatars and small placements.
-Don't recolor the dots.
-Don't substitute the NAR dot-eagle with the Republic of Albania state eagle — they are distinct marks.
-Need a different format (transparent PNG, vector EPS, social-tile sized)?
+Use the isolated eagle mark (square crop) for avatars and small placements.
+Don't recolor or restyle the eagle.
+Don't substitute NAR's lockup with the Republic of Albania state eagle — they are distinct marks.
+Need a different format (vector EPS, social-tile sized, alternate ratios)?
 Email press@albanianregistry.org and we'll send it within the day.

 Primary lockup · NAR-owned